Bziyue/SplineTrajectory/README.md

 ```
 SplineTrajectory also outperforms [large_scale_traj_optimizer](https://github.com/ZJU-FAST-Lab/large_scale_traj_optimizer) in both trajectory generation and evaluation.
 To see the test results, run ./test_with_min_jerk_3d.

+For a complete motion planning toolkit that integrates this library, check out [ST-opt-tools](https://github.com/MarineRock10/ST-opt-tools).
+It's a motion planning toolkit featuring ESDF mapping, A* path planning, and L-BFGS trajectory optimization integrated with SplineTrajectory library.

 ## Comparison with MINCO
 This library is mathematically equivalent to MINCO but implemented with more efficient algorithms.
 | Feature         | SplineTrajectory                             | MINCO                      |